SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Configuring_components/Delete_Component.md

 You can delete a component as follows:

-- Click on the component or hover the mouse over the component and click the red recycle bin icon.
+- Click on the component or hover the mouse pointer over the component and click the red recycle bin icon.

 - Select the component and click *Delete component* in the header bar of the app (only in the Dashboards app).